Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Specific Decompositions

+to the result yields a decomposition of $\<n,m,p>$ which contains a copy of $\<1,2,2>$.
 Compared to the computation time invested into this first step, the computation time of all the subsequent steps is negligible.
+Alas, while we did find decompositions containing $\<1,2,2>$ for certain formats matching the best known rank for the format, none of them appears in Table~\ref{tab:1} because they all were outperformed by decompositions involving copies of $\<1,1,k>$.

 \textbf{Step 2.} Flip graph searches have so far only been employed in order to find decompositions of low rank.
 The same technique can however also be used to optimize other features of a decomposition.
-On the decompositions obtained from step~1, we performed a flip graph search with the aim of maximizing the number of copies of $\<1,1,2>$, $\<1,2,1>$, $\<2,1,1>$ contained in it.
+On the decompositions obtained from step~1, as well as on the decompositions computed in~\cite{KAUERS2025}, we performed a flip graph search with the aim of maximizing the number of copies of $\<1,1,k>$, $\<1,\ell,1>$, $\<m,1,1>$ contained in it.
 Note that these patterns are quite easy to detect.
 They amount to two components $a\otimes b\otimes c$ which have one factor in common.
-More generally, a copy of $\<1,1,k>$ (or a permutation) corresponds to $k$ components sharing a common factor, so also these are easy to detect.

 It must be noted however that in order to apply Algorithm~\ref{alg:MatrixMults}, we must use a selection of copies of $\<1,1,k>$, $\<1,\ell,1>$, $\<m,1,1>$ that do not overlap.
 For example,

 contains a copy of $\<2,1,1>$ (because $a$ appears twice) as well as a copy of $\<1,2,1>$ (because $b'$ appears twice), but we must not use both of them because they overlap in $a\otimes b'\otimes c'$.
-The exponents in the structure indicator in Table~\ref{tab:1} take this issue into account.

 \textbf{Step 3.} To the decompositions obtained in Step~2, we next apply a number of random elements of de Groote's symmetry group~\cite{DEGROOTE19781,DEGROOTE19782} in search for an orbit element with a small support.
 In principle, it would also be possible to minimize support with a flip graph search, but this approach would likely destroy the structure constructed in steps 1 and~2.
 In contrast, the structure is invariant under symmetries, and therefore preserved by the application of elements of the symmetry group.